The pews are charred by fire, and the altar is no longer standing. You can hear the broken windows crunching under your feet.

 Living in no man's land

 The ethnic tensions that have long-plagued Iraq also complicate things.
 Nearly 80 percent of Iraqis are Arab; the rest are Kurds.
-These Christians — mostly Chaldean Catholics — are of Assyrian descent and speak their own language, Aramaic.
+These Christians — mostly Chaldean Catholics — speak their own language, Aramaic.
 They live in disputed territory that both the Arabs and Kurds claim as their own.
 Teleskuf residents say neither group has come to their aid.

 “It’s that uncertainty that hangs like a cloud over everything,” explained Steve Rasche, an American attorney who serves as aid coordinator for the Archdiocese of Erbil and project coordinator for the Nineveh Reconstruction Committee.